bluwy/website/src/posts/0000-00-00-hot-module-replacement-is-easy/index.md

   <img class="inline-block border-2 rounded border-gray-700 @light:filter @light:invert" src="./hmr-boundary.png" alt="HMR boundary" width="500" />
 <p/>

 - **Scenario 1**: If `stuff.js` is updated, propagation will look at its importers recursively to find an accepted module.
-In this case, we'll find that `app.jsx` is an accepted module, and since there's no other importers from `stuff.js`, we stop propagation.
+In this case, we'll find that `app.jsx` is an accepted module.
+But before we end the propagation, we need to determine if `app.jsx` can accept the change from `stuff.js`.
+This will depend on [how the `import.meta.hot.accept()` is called](#importmetahotaccept).

+  - **Scenario 1 (a)**: If `app.jsx` is self-accepting, or it accepts the changes from `stuff.js`, we can stop the propagation here as there's no other importers from `stuff.js`.
 The HMR client will then inform `app.jsx` to perform HMR.

+  - **Scenario 1 (b)**: If `app.jsx` does not accept this change, we'll continue propagating upwards to find an accepted module.
+But since there are no other accepted modules, we'll reach the "root" `index.html` file.
+A full page reload will be triggered.

 - **Scenario 2**: If `main.js` or `other.js` is updated, propagation will look at its importers recursively again.
 However, there's no accepted module and we'll reach the "root" `index.html` file.
 As such, a full page reload will be triggered.